 act and feel precisely as the regular ones.

-Complete implementation, interface documentation, explanation, and an illustrative example.
+The complete implementation, interface documentation, explanation, and an illustrative example

 Rainer Joswig's message with several examples of usefulness of resumable exceptions.
 It is posted on `Lambda the Ultimate' on June 15, 2006.